 How to Buy a House (While Selling Your Other One)

-If you're looking to buy a new home but have a current home to sell, figuring out how to make it all work can be tricky.
+In today’s competitive housing market, if you’re looking to buy a new home but have a current home to sell, figuring out how to make it all work can feel overwhelming.

-While buying a home and selling a home at the same time may be a little stressful, people do it all the time; you too can make it work.
+While the situation may be a little stressful, people do it all the time.
+Most likely, you too can make it work.
 First, take time to understand your options and then determine your next steps.

 1. Sell first, then buy

-If you're like most homeowners, you need to get the equity out of your current home to help pay for your new home, and you don't want to pay for two mortgages as you wait for your current home to sell.
+If you're like most homeowners, you need to get the equity out of your current home to help make a down payment on your next home, and you don't want to pay for two mortgages as you wait for your current home to sell.
 That's why selling your home first is a good idea.
 However, if you sell your home before you're able to purchase and close on a new home, you'll have to find somewhere to live in the meantime.
 There are a few options to consider, such as:

 - Closing date negotiation—Finding a buyer for your current home is good news.
 But if the buyer has requested closing or occupancy on a date that won't allow you time to purchase your new home, try to negotiate for a later date.
 If you already have a contract to purchase another home, you may be able to negotiate both closings to occur on the same day if your buyer is flexible.